THE STAR

 (Remembers)

-that's right.
+Oh, that's right.
 Sorry.
 Mind goes after a while.
 I'll get it right tomorrow night.

 MOUSE